mikeizbicki/ucr-cs100/textbook/tools/xmonad/README.md

 In the xmonad environment, you will have 9 workspaces, which can be accessed using **MOD-1** to **MOD-9**.
 This comes in real handy when you are working on something and suddenly you need to do something else.
 Instead of closing your current setup, you can just switch to a different workspace and come back later.

-###Moving focussed window to another workspace
+###Moving focused window to another workspace

-To move the focussed window to different workspace simply enter **MOD-SHIFT-NUM**.
+To move the focused window to different workspace simply enter **MOD-SHIFT-NUM**.

 ###Installing Dmenu